 If one wanted to use the COUNT function on the entire table (excluding the headers), one would use the following formula:

 The formula would return a value of 7.
 There are three date entries within the range, and there are four integer login entries within the range.
+The entries in the password row are text values and would not be counted.

 If you wanted to include constants in the COUNT function, you use them like you'd use any other argument: